boundtotheearth/tp/docs/UserGuide.md

 ### 4.2.
 User Interface Theme

 The GUI of Momentum also comes with two themes, Light and Dark.
 These themes are merely cosmetic and do not affect the application functionality in any way.
 The themes are shown below:

 ![GUI Themes](images/UITheme.png)

-Figure X: Momentum GUI theme
+Figure 4.2A: Momentum GUI theme

 By default, the theme of Momentum is set to Dark.
 If you want to adjust the theme, you can do so by changing it in the application [settings](#settings).